NDCPD CAC Legislative Platform – COMING SOON!

 ACCESS SCHOLARSHIP: The ACCESS Scholarship provides scholarships to students pursuing a wide range of educational experiences at Minot State University.
 Students in liberal arts, sciences, business, education and human services benefit from the fund.
 As ACCESS Scholars pursue their education, they touch the lives of their peers, colleagues, and professors.
 In addition to expanding their own horizons, they bring disability issues into the mainstream of campus life and make discussions about quality of life and independence relevant for all college students.

 APPLICATION PROCESS: Scholarship awards are generally made in June or July for use in the following academic year.
-Application packets are available from the North Dakota Center for Persons with Disabilities at Minot State University.
+Applications are available from the North Dakota Center for Persons with Disabilities at Minot State University in Memorial Hall 234.
 Alternate formats of the scholarship application materials are available upon request.
-To apply, complete the Access Scholarship Application Form.
+To apply, please complete the M. Bryce Fifield Access Scholarship Application